‘The Bachelorette’ Rachel Lindsay Threatened On A Hometown Date: ‘I’ll Kill You’

-Rachel Lindsay is heading to the hometown dates on The Bachelorette and we finally know why Bryan Abasolo’s last girlfriend dumped him.
+Rachel Lindsay is heading to the hometown dates on The Bachelorette, and we finally know why Bryan Abasolo’s last girlfriend dumped him.
 In a teaser for this week’s episode, Lindsay meets Bryan’s mother, who actually threatens her if she doesn’t make her son happy.

-According to OK Magazine, Lindsay is meeting the families of all four finalists this week — Bryan, Peter, Eric and Dean.
+According to OK Magazine, Lindsay is meeting the families of all four finalists this week — Bryan, Peter, Eric, and Dean.
 Dean was clearly worried about the family introductions, but Bryan should have been a lot more nervous than anyone else.
-After being introduced to Bryan’s mom, she assures Lindsay that as long as her son is happy then everything will be just fine.
+After being introduced to Bryan’s mom, she assures Lindsay that as long as her son is happy, then everything will be just fine.
 If not, then she’ll kill her.

 “If he’s happy, I’m happy,” Bryan’s mom says to Lindsay.
 “If not, I’ll kill you.”